BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 ### Public-Key Cryptography — In Short

-One way to think of public-key cryptography is: _a way for anyone to protect data such that only an authorized person can access it, and such that the authorized person can prove that he will have that access._
+One way to think of public-key cryptography is: _a way for anyone to protect data such that only an authorized person can access it, and such that the authorized person can prove that they will have that access._

 > 🔥 ***What is the power of public-key cryptography?*** Public-key cryptography allows asymmetric (trap door) activities: one user can encrypt data that can only be decrypted by another; or one person can create signatures that can be verified (but not duplicated) by others.
 Asymmetric signatures are what make Bitcoin go round.

 ## About ECC